alim-zaib/minecraft_gpt_assistant_mod/README.md

 - **Minecraft Documentation**: Critical for gaining insights into Minecraft's internal mechanics and modding capabilities.

-- **Forge Documentation**: Forge's modding API facilitated the implementation of this project.
+- **Forge Documentation**: The documentation for Forge's modding API was crucial in facilitating the implementation of this project

 - **Gson for JSON Manipulation**: Gson was used for constructing and parsing JSON payloads for API communication.
 This improved handling of JSON data structures and ensured accurate data exchange with the OpenAI API.